swolodkin-dev/Windows-Local-ML/README.md

-# Basic Python Machine Learning tools for your Windows PC
+# Basic Python Machine Learning Tools For Your PC
 This procedure will allow you to install, setup & configure all the software needed to run a basic Machine Learning environment on your Windows PC utilizing:
 ```
 Python